Dumpster Fire — Origin of a Trendsetting Metaphor

 To understand what a dumpster fire is, you should first get to know George Dempster, the inventor of dumpsters.
 Dempster patented the first dumpster in 1935.
 The roll-off dumpsters we use today are very similar to the original Dempster Brothers Dinosaur Dumpster.

-Of course, because people throw trash in dumpsters, the contents can be pretty awful.
+Of course, because people throw trash in dumpsters, the contents can be awful.
 Now imagine a fire burning up that refuse.
-Worse?
-We’d say so.
+That can smell pretty bad..

 Dumpster Fire in the Dictionary